Computer history - 1981

 Computer companies founded in 1981

-Creative Technology is founded July 1, 1981.
+Creative Technology was founded on July 1, 1981.

-Diskeeper is founded on July 22, 1981.
+Diskeeper was founded on July 22, 1981.

-Logitech is founded in Apples, Switzerland.
+Logitech was founded in Apples, Switzerland in 1981.

 Computer company events in 1981